sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Jakub Marecek'': '''Toy Integer Programming Solver'''.
 A very limited integer programming solver for instances with 3 variables, but complete with several primal (and possibly branching) heuristics in use today, and nice plots.
 Coming up soon at http://cs.nott.ac.uk/~jxm/ -- hopefully as a Java WebStart. '''SVG and PDF Output for JyScript'''.
 A quick hack using Apache Batik.

  * ''Aurel Meyer'': '''Symmetry groups of polytopes'''.
 Graphics to illustrate that all symmetry groups of regular polytopes are finite Coxeter groups.

+ * ''Yair'': '''3D Graphing in PiScript'''.
+Plotting 3 dimensional functions in PiScript.